docker/docs/datacenter/ucp/3.0/guides/authorization/rbac-howto-orcabank1-standard.md

 OrcaBank has standardized on LDAP for centralized authentication to help their identity team scale across all the platforms they manage.

-To implement LDAP authenticaiton in UCP, OrcaBank is using UCP's native LDAP/AD integration to map LDAP groups directly to UCP teams.
+To implement LDAP authentication in UCP, OrcaBank is using UCP's native LDAP/AD integration to map LDAP groups directly to UCP teams.
 Users can be added to or removed from UCP teams via LDAP which can be managed centrally by OrcaBank's identity team.